monikagorkhiya/sd-workflows/content/home/01-title.md

 * Create a github.com account.
 * Visit https://github.com/improwised/emi-calculator, and hit "Fork" button
+* After fork, you will see your username instead of "improwised" in above URL

+---

 * Enable Github Pages on your fork of the template.

 ![Github Pages](images/configure_github_pages.png)